UC Irvine School of Law

-More than two decades ago, the Trafficking Victims Protection Act (“TVPA”) established new, robust protections for immigrant victims of trafficking.
-In particular, Congress created the T visa to protect immigrant victims from deportation.
-Since 2000, however, the annual cap of 5,000 T visas has never been reached.
-Indeed, generally fewer than 1,000 are approved annually, despite rising application rates.
-In the last four years, denial rates have skyrocketed, with 42.79% of all applications denied in fiscal year 2020.
-These developments came as former President Donald J. Trump, like many presidents before him, proclaimed his deep commitment to end the “epidemic” of human trafficking and to protect “innocent” victims.
+More than two decades ago, the Trafficking Victims Protection Act (TVPA) established new, robust protections for immigrant victims of trafficking.
+In particular, Congress created the T visa, a special form of immigration status, to protect immigrant victims from deportation.
+Despite lofty ambitions, the annual cap of 5,000 T visas has never been reached, with fewer than 1,200 approved each year.
+In recent years, denial rates also have climbed.
+For example, in fiscal year 2020, U.S. Citizenship and Immigration Services denied 42.79% of the T visa applications that the agency adjudicated, compared with just 28.12% in fiscal year 2015.
+These developments came as former president Donald J. Trump proclaimed a deep commitment to end the “epidemic” of human trafficking and to protect “innocent” victims.

-Though scholars have critiqued the general protection framework for immigrant victims of trafficking, this article unearths an understudied problem: the often unseen role of the “shallow state.”
-In contrast to the much-discussed “deep state” of career bureaucrats, this article suggests that low-level administrative actors adjudicating humanitarian immigration cases have subtly worked to erode protections for immigrant victims.
-The article catalogues a range of tactics, including delay, rejection, and heightened stakes, and argues that these strategies have contorted the T visa application process, making it more much difficult for immigrant victims to navigate successfully.
-The article explores how actions of the shallow state—often diffuse and obscured—have been hard to identify or to subject to judicial review.
-It warns that these bureaucratic tendencies could erode protections for immigrant victims of trafficking for years to come.
-It thus prescribes not only greater attention to such practices, but also administrative and judicial remedies.
+Though scholars have critiqued the general protection framework for immigrant victims of trafficking, this Article unearths an understudied problem: the often-unseen role of the “shallow state.”
+In contrast to the much-discussed “deep state” of career bureaucrats, this Article suggests that low-level administrative actors adjudicating humanitarian immigration cases have subtly worked to undermine protections for immigrant victims of trafficking.
+This Article demonstrates how administrative actors through a range of tactics, including delay, rejection, and heightened stakes, have contorted the T visa application process to make it more difficult for immigrant victims to navigate.
+The Article explores how these actions—often diffuse and obscured—have been hard to identify and subject to judicial review.
+It warns that these bureaucratic tendencies have resulted in declining approval rates with the potential to erode protections for immigrant victims of trafficking for years to come.
+It, thus, prescribes not only greater attention to such practices but also administrative and judicial remedies.

 Available at: https://scholarship.law.bu.edu/faculty_scholarship/1154